aquova/chip8-book/src/methods.md

 }

 fn fetch(&mut self) -> u16 {
+    // TODO
 }

 ```

 The `fetch` function will only be called internally as part of our `tick` loop, so it doesn't need to be public.
 The purpose of this function is to grab the instruction we are about to execute (known as an *opcode*) for use in the next steps of this cycle.
 If you're unfamiliar with Chip-8's instruction format, I recommend you refresh up with the [overview](#eb) from the earlier chapters.

-Fortunately, Chip-8 is easier than many systems in two regards.
+Fortunately, Chip-8 is easier than many systems.
 For one, there's only 35 opcodes to deal with as opposed to the hundreds that many processors support.
 In addition, many systems store additional parameters for each opcode in subsequent bytes (such as operands for addition), Chip-8 encodes these into the opcode itself.
-Due to this, Chip-8 opcodes are larger than that of other systems, all of them are 2 bytes, but the entire instruction is stored in those two bytes, while other contemporary system might consume between 1 and 3 bytes per cycle.
+Due to this, all Chip-8 opcodes are exactly 2 bytes, which is larger than some other systems, but the entire instruction is stored in those two bytes, while other contemporary systems might consume between 1 and 3 bytes per cycle.

 Each opcode is encoded differently, but fortunately since all instructions consume two bytes, the fetch operation is the same for all of them, and implemented as such: